Port Quin: Geography

 Facing the Atlantic Ocean, the narrow rocky inlet of Port Quin provides a naturally sheltered harbour for sea-going vessels.
 The cove gives its name to Port Quin Bay, a 2.5 mi stretch of coast that extends from Kellan Head to The Rumps.

-Port Quin lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+Port Quin lies within the Cornwall National Landscape, formerly Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 History

-The name of the village is believed to come from the Cornish words "Porth" (harbour) and "gwynn" (white).
+The name of the hamlet is believed to come from the Cornish words "porth" (cove, harbour) and "gwynn" (white).
 Its earliest mention is when Laurence de Porquin took his name from the village in 1327.

-During the medieval period, boats from Port Quin often sailed to Wales trading coal, manure, antimony, lead and building ashlar.
+During the medieval period, boats from Port Quin often sailed to Wales, trading coal, manure, antimony, lead and building ashlar.
 The cove was from where granite from Lundy Island - used to build the tower of the parish church at St Endellion - was unloaded.
 The local economy was based primarily upon the pilchard season that operated from August to December.
 Fresh catches were pressed in several large sheds in the village before the separated fish oil and flesh were transported for sale.
 Farming and small mines were also important sources of revenue.

 The size of the remaining fish cellars indicates that Port Quin was once a prosperous village.
 But by 1841 it was entering decline, a census recorded it had a population of 94 people and 23 houses.
 The community was slowly moving to neighbouring villages because of poor pilchard and herring seasons and the closure of local mines.
 Many emigrated (via Padstow) to Canada.
 As Port Quin dwindled to the size of a hamlet, its demise gave rise to the local legend of disaster at sea.
 There are several variations on the legend, each focussing on the men being drowned at sea.
 One version states that one Sunday - breaking the Sabbath - all the men of village put to sea but were lost in a great storm that destroyed the entire fishing fleet.
 A different source describes how all of the men were out in a single fishing vessel but omits the storm.

-In February 1700 the East India ship Thornton was wrecked at Port Quin.
+In February 1700, the East India ship Thornton was wrecked at Port Quin.

 On the south-west side of the inlet is Doyden Point, on which is situated Doyden Castle, a castellated folly built about 1830 by a Samuel Symons, a late Regency bon viveur from Wadebridge.

-In the 1841 census there were 23 households reported as living in Port Quin.
+In the 1841 census, there were 23 households reported as living in Port Quin.

 There are two old mines in the immediate area around Port Quin.
-Port Quin Mine worked a small lode of Antimony with an adit about 400m upstream from the beach, and two shafts further up the slope.
-Gilson's Cove Mine was located on the cliff tops beyond Doyden and worked a lode producing lead ore, the far end of which can be seen in the cliffs at Reedy Cliff north east of Port Quin.
+Port Quin Mine worked a small lode of Antimony with an adit about 400m upstream from the beach and two shafts further up the slope.
+Gilson's Cove Mine was located on the cliff tops beyond Doyden and worked a lode producing lead ore, the far end of which can be seen in the cliffs at Reedy Cliff north-east of Port Quin.